 Ancient Greeks celebrated athletic religious holidays, organized like the Delphic Games.
 The other known games of the time were the Isthmia and the famous to date Olympic games, which formed the circle of the holy Panhellenic Games.

-In each of these four sites, alternating each year and for some time, a sacred truce was announced, preventing every war and every warfare and all the Greeks, declared their presence, recognizing their common human nature and origin.
+In each of these four sites, alternating each year and for some time, a sacred truce was announced, preventing every war and every warfare, and all the Greeks, declared their presence, recognizing their common human nature and origin.

 Nemea Games held both athletic and equestrian events.
-Subsequently musical games were added.
-The events were Stadium (178 meters), Diavlos (355 meters), Hippios (710 meters), Horsegram (3,600 meters), Hoplite road (3,600 meters), Pangratio, boxing, wrestling and pentathlon.
+Subsequently, musical games were added.
+The events were Stadium (178 meters), Diavlos (355 meters), Hippios (710 meters), Horsegram (3,600 meters), Hoplite road (3,600 meters), Pangratio, boxing, wrestling, and pentathlon.

-Today, Nemea is also known as one of the most important wine producing regions in Greece.
+Today, Nemea is also known as one of the most important wine-producing regions in Greece.
 The production of red wine from Nemea is truly famous.
-Therefore, the private wine tour will take you not only to the archaeological site of the region that is nice to see, but also to the winery that will truly amaze you.
+Therefore, the private wine tour will take you not only to the archaeological site of the region that is nice to see but also to the winery that will truly amaze you.

 Nemea lies at an altitude of 200 to 800m ASL and the most predominant variety cultivated here is the red Agiorgitiko.
 It is one of the most tasteful varieties and provides the opportunity to create a wide range of wines: some of the most known ones are the V.Q.P.R.D.
-Nemea wines, along with a rosé, and some full flavored aged red wines.
+Nemea wines, along with a rosé, and some full-flavored aged red wines.

 After the visit to the winery and the wine tasting, we will be driving towards Nafplion, the picturesque town in Argolis that was the first capital city of Greece.
 Here you will have the chance to have free time for lunch or to visit the Palamidi Fortress.

 Nafplion is also known due to its Fortress, the imposing Palamidi, which stands above the city.
 You can reach the fortress by car, or if you are up to some adventure you can climb the 999 stairs that lead to it!
-And when you are up there, you can admire the breathtaking views to the entire bay and the city of Nafplion and Argos.
+And when you are up there, you can admire the breathtaking views of the entire bay and the city of Nafplion and Argos.

-The full day tour will be completed with a return to Athens late in the evening.
+The full-day tour will be completed with a return to Athens late in the evening.